Brittany Murphy, ALC

 A fourth-generation real estate professional from Lebanon, Tennessee, Brittany Murphy has been immersed in the business her entire life, learning real estate at the dinner table long before it became her career.
 That early exposure developed into a deep understanding of how relationships, trust, and strategy drive long-term success in real estate.

 Brittany has worked with several national land brands, leading marketing strategy, brand development, and growth initiatives across multiple states.
-She brings a rare combination of creative vision and operational discipline, building marketing systems that are scalable, measurable, and results-driven.
-From brand standards and digital strategy to listing campaigns and agent support, she understands how to turn strong storytelling into market traction.
+She brings a rare combination of creative vision and operational discipline, building systems that are scalable, measurable, and results-driven.
+From brand standards and digital strategy to listing campaigns, agent support, and internal operations, she understands how to turn strong execution into real traction in the market.

-Known for her sharp instincts and extensive industry network, Brittany approaches marketing as both a strategic growth engine and a relationship business.
+Known for her sharp instincts and extensive industry network, Brittany approaches both marketing and operations as a strategic growth engine built on relationships.
 Her priorities are firmly rooted in her faith and family, and she now devotes much of her time to raising her daughter, Blair, alongside her husband, Jake.

 "*" indicates required fields